SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-13-beta-ratios.md

 <img src="{{ site.baseurl }}/assets/2021-09-13-beta-ratios-naive-comparison-vs-saffer-saffer.png" width="400" height="225" alt="Saffer: example of 2 beta distributions and their ratio distribution" title = "Saffer: example of 2 beta distributions and their ratio distribution" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 <img src="{{ site.baseurl }}/assets/2021-09-13-beta-ratios-naive-comparison-vs-saffer.png" width="400" height="225" alt="Us: same example of 2 beta distributions and their ratio distribution" title = "Us: same example of 2 beta distributions and their ratio distribution" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 But we can test against his Python code on a low order example and see if we agree.
-Fortunately, Saffer provides exactly such an example!
+Fortunately, Saffer provides exactly such an example.
+(This is how good science proceeds, by seeing if independent assessment agree.)

 Saffer's repository shows a graph with an example of a numerator Beta distribution with
 $\alpha_ 1 = 3, \beta_1 = 6$ and a denominator Beta distribution with $\alpha_ 1 = 12, \beta_1 = 7$.
 These values won't trigger any of our concerns about large-parameter evaluation of hypergeometric or generalized hypergeometric functions.
-So let's compare!
+So let's compare.

-The top graph here is from Saffer's work.
+The top graph here is from Saffer's repository.
 He shows:
-- the PDF of the numerator and its 90% confidence interval and mean (blue),
+- the PDF of the numerator, its 90% confidence interval, and its mean (blue),
-- the PDF of the denominator and its 90% confidence interval and mean (orange),
+- the PDF of the denominator, its 90% confidence interval, and its mean (orange),
-- the PDF of the ratio and its 90% confidence interval and mean (green),
+- the PDF of the ratio, its 90% confidence interval, and its mean (green),
 - the CDF of the ratio (red)

 The bottom graph here uses our formulae above and a naive implementation using the